serokell/blog-posts/Alex and Happy Part 2/article.md

   | exp '|'  exp             { EBinOp (info $1 <-> info $3) $1 (Or (L.rtRange $2)) $3 }
 ```

-n.b.: Do NOT extract these operators to a new production and change it to `exp operator exp` because of a limitation in Happy.
+**NB**: Do NOT extract these operators to a new production and change it to `exp operator exp` because of a limitation in Happy.
 This will cause conflicts that will be pretty difficult to resolve.
 You could work around it by using `%prec`, but you will have to list all lookahead terminals in the operator precedence table.

-Remember that we previously defined the precedences and associativities of each operator; otherwise, Happy would generate 168 shift/reduce conflicts.
+Remember that we previously defined the precedences and associativities of each operator.
+Otherwise, Happy would generate 168 shift/reduce conflicts.
 I will copy and paste them here yet again in case you've missed them:

 ```happy
 %right '->'